weijianzhg/weijianzhg.github.io/_posts/2021-12-06-custom-machine-learning-model.md

 It's clear that sepal length, sepal width, petal length, and petal width should be positive numbers.

-Here we create a simple custom machine learning model which train the model using Support Vector Classification (SVC) but only make predictions if all the features are positive, return `unknown` otherwise.
+Let's create a simple custom machine learning model: train the model using Support Vector Classification (SVC) but only make predictions if all the features are positive, return `unknown` otherwise.